 Southeast Asia and Oceania: Rainforest under pressure

-The rainforests of Southeast Asia and Oceania are disappearing more rapidly than any others on earth.
-Nonetheless, Southeast Asia is home to the greatest number of people who depend on the rainforest to live.
+The rainforests of Southeast Asia and Oceania are threatened.
+Nonetheless, Southeast Asia is home to the greatest number of people who depend on the rainforest.

-The rainforests in this region are under tremendous pressure, with large, contiguous forests remaining only on the islands of Borneo and New Guinea.
+The rainforests in this region are under tremendous pressure, with large, contiguous forests remaining mainly on the islands of Borneo and New Guinea.
 Previously, the entire region was covered by lush rainforest.

-Many countries in Southeast Asia and Oceania have some rainforest, but those with the largest remaining forests are Indonesia, Malaysia and Papua New Guinea.
+Many countries in Southeast Asia and Oceania have some rainforest, but those with the largest remaining forests are Indonesia and Papua New Guinea.

 This region’s rainforests are among the most complex and species-rich ecosystems in the world.
 Southeast Asian rainforests are renowned for the elephants and orangutans that live in them, and more than 3,000 species of plant have been registered.

-How we go about saving the rainforests of Southeast Asia and Oceania
+How we work in Southeast Asia and Oceania

-Since Rainforest Foundation Norway (RFN) began working in Southeast Asia in 1997, we have initiated a range of projects together with local partners in Indonesia, Papua New Guinea and Myanmar.
+Since Rainforest Foundation Norway (RFN) began working in Southeast Asia in 1997, we have initiated a range of projects together with local partners in Indonesia and Papua New Guinea.

-Our main focus in this region has been to work for sustainable forest management and securing land rights for forest peoples.
-Rights are key to our approach to protecting the rainforest.
-That is because, in our experience, the forest is best preserved where the rights, including land rights, of its traditional populations are recognised and upheld.
+Our main focus in this region has been to work for sustainable forest management and supporting forest peoples to secure their land rights.
+That is because, in our experience, the forest is best preserved where the rights, including land rights, of its traditional populations are recognized and upheld.